Practical information: What to consider when re-opening day care services

 Most adult day care provision continues to be considered a support group and the following rules apply:

-Support groups that have to be delivered in person can continue with up to 15 participants where formally organised to provide mutual aid, therapy or any other form of support.
-Support groups must be organised by a business, charity or public body and must not take place in a private home.
-All participants should maintain social distancing.
+Support groups can take place with up to 30 participants where formally organised to provide mutual aid, therapy or any other form of support.
+Support groups must be organised by a business, charity or public body and if taking place indoors must not take place in a private home.

 Further information can be found within the ‘Support groups’ section of the Government guidance.

 It is recommended that services update their risk assessments for staff and people using services.
 Further information about risk assessments can be found at Individual risk assessments for COVID-19 for face-to-face services.